MbqIIB/notes/WAS/NameSpace_ORB.md

 * WLM clients
  * Clients that use WAS context implementation of `com.ibm.websphere.naming.WsnInitialContextFactory` and IBM ORB.
  * The nodeagent takes part in the initial requset but after that does not participate.
  * during bootstrap, the `getProperties` of `WsnNameService` returns a list of IORs to context objects in nodeagent that are links to real cluster member root context objects.
-Those IORs has the addresses of all nodeagents in the cluster.
 Those IORs has the addresses of all nodeagents of the cluster (using an  IOR `TAG_ALTERNATE_IIOP_ADDRESS` tag for every address).
 Once this context object in nodeagent is accessed, the nodeagent will forward to the actual context object in the cluster member.
 The following is a snippet from namespace of a nodeagent showing the context object links:
 ```
-Node agent of a cluster:
+Node agent of a cluster with two memebers:

    5 (top)/clusters/mycluster
     5    Linked to URL: corbaloc::wasvr1:9812,:wasvr1:9811/NameServiceServerRoot